APP-Hom Method for Box Constrained Quadratic Programming: Numerical experiments

 \subsection{Nonnegative least-squares problems}

 Nonnegative least-squares problem \cite{lawson1995solving}

 is a classical problem in scientific computing.
-Applications include image restoration \cite{nagy2000enforcing}, non-negative matrix factorization \cite{berry2007algorithms}, etc. Many algorithms can be applied to solve this kind of problems, e.g., LBFGS-B, TRF and FNNLS.
+Applications include image restoration \cite{nagy2000enforcing}, non-negative matrix factorization \cite{berry2007algorithms}, etc. Many algorithms can be applied to solve this kind of problems, e.g., LBFGS-B, TRR and FNNLS, where FNNLS \cite{bro1997fast} is Bro and Jong's improved implementation of the Lawson-Hanson NNLS procedure \cite{lawson1995solving}.

 $\bullet$ \textbf{Random NNLS problems:} Given $m>n$, we randomly generated NNLS problems with Matlab codes: